 Day trip to the Sahara

-For about 60 euros per person Me and me have made a day trip to the Sahara.
-There is also one for two days, of course you can see more but I would personally only do that if you are more like a week on Djerba.
-We started at 6 o’clock in the morning and came back at 7 o’clock in the evening – lunch was included, as well as a dromedary rode in the Sahara.
+For about 60 euros per person, I and I have made a day trip to the Sahara.
+There is also one for two days, of course, you can see more but I would personally only do that if you are more like a week on Djerba.
+We started at 6 a.m. and came back at 7 p.m. – lunch was included, as well as a dromedary ride in the Sahara.

 Anyone who is a Star Wars fan should do the trip, in Matmata some scenes were filmed.
 In addition to the mountain landscape, one also examines the Hotel Sidi Driss, which is very well-known in circles, as it also played some scenes in it.